zimage/zbx-hpmsa/README.md

 ```bash
 [user@server ~] # ./zbx-hpmsa.py --msa MSA-NAME-OR-IP --component disks --get all --user FOO --password BAR
 ```
-Template will works both in 0.2 and 0.3 versions, also I'll add template with dependent items soon.
+Template will works both in 0.2 and 0.3 versions, also I'll add template with dependent items as soon as posible.
-Have fun and rate it on share.zabbix.com if you like it. =)
+Have fun and rate it on [share.zabbix.com](https://share.zabbix.com/component/mtree/storage-devices/hp/hp-msa-2040-xml-api) if you like it. =)

 **Tested with**:
 HP MSA 2040

 **Known Issues**:
 - Sometimes appears the error "The user is not recognized on this system" though username and password are correct.
-  - Think I've fixed it in 0.2.5.1.
-But it's may be not exactly. =) The 0.3 version shouldn't has this problem by design.
+  - Think I've fixed it in 0.2.5.2 and higher.